Huan Wen: Campaign against Cheng-Han

-Soon after taking over for Yu, the ambitious Huan turned his attention west, wanting to destroy Cheng-Han, whose emperor Li Shi had mismanaged his state and lost the trust of his people.
+Soon after taking over from Yu, the ambitious Huan turned his attention west, wanting to destroy Cheng-Han, whose emperor Li Shi had mismanaged his state and lost the trust of his people.
 Most generals had concerns about the geographic barriers that isolated Cheng-Han (which occupied modern Sichuan and Chongqing) from Jin, and that Later Zhao might make a surprise attack if it realized that Jin's forces were attacking Cheng-Han.
 Late in 346, he launched the campaign.
 Li Shi sent his uncle Li Fu (李福), cousin Li Quan (李權), and Zan Jian (昝堅) to lead his forces to resist Huan, but Huan defeated Li Fu and then, abandoning most of his supplies and traveling light, quickly arrived in the vicinity of Cheng-Han's capital Chengdu.
 Zan Jian's forces, in fear, collapsed, instead of being able to regroup to try to save Chengdu.

 However, Li Shi gathered the remaining troops and mounted a counterattack that was initially successful.
 Huan, in fear, ordered retreat—but his signal officer, in panic, beat his drums (signifying attack) rather than his gong (signifying retreat).
 The Jin forces attacked harder and defeated Cheng-Han forces, allowing Huan to march upon Chengdu's gates.
 Li Shi fled, but soon had a messenger submit a humble surrender petition to Huan.
 He then surrendered in person after binding himself and bringing a coffin—signifying readiness to be executed.
 Huan released him and escorted him to the Jin capital Jiankang, where Emperor Mu pardoned him and created him a marquess.
 To reward Huan, Emperor Mu created him the Duke of Linhe.